zaidpathanGit/PHP-CI-MODCON/README.md

 Step 6.
 Open your CodeIgnitor project and navigate to the `application` folder.

 Step 7.
 Copy the files from `ControllerGenerated` folder and paste it into the `application\controller` folder.
+Also copy `auth.php` and paste it into `application\controller` folder.
 Now copy the corresponding models of the controllers from `ModelGenerated` folder and paste it into `application\models` folder.

 > Note: It may possible that you have only generated models or only controllers so in that case you can skip some instructions from step 7.